ionos-deploy-now/documentation/content/docs/github-actions-customization.md

 New to GitHub Actions?
 Check their [documentation](https://docs.github.com/en/actions) to find out how you can use them to enhance the Deploy Now workflow, e.g. by adding  powerful [Continuous Integration](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration) functionalities.
 Check the [GitHub Actions](https://github.com/marketplace?type=actions) marketplace for other awesome Actions you can integrate.
 :::

+### Fetch project data and checkout project

+The first step `fetch project data` based on the [fetch project data Action](https://github.com/ionos-deploy-now/retrieve-project-info-action) retrieved meta data from Deploy Now.
+Afterwards, the `checkout` step checks out your repository so the workflow can access it.

+### Install dependencies, render templates and execute build steps

+In the following, all dependencies that are required to run your build are installed.
+You can adapt these steps if you need additional dependencies or want to update the versions of existing ones.

+### Deploy results to the runtime

+lorem

 If you want to adapt your build steps for existing projects, you can do this directly by editing the workflow yaml.
 Below, you can find an examplary workflow.
 The [fetch project data Action](https://github.com/ionos-deploy-now/retrieve-project-info-action) in the beginning retrieves project meta data from Deploy Now.
-Afterwards the repository is checked out, a build runtime is created, dependencies are installed and build steps are executed.
+Afterwards the repository is checked out, dependencies are installed, build steps are executed.
 Feel free to customize these step anytime to adapt your build or further enhance your CI/CD pipeline.
 The [deploy build Action](https://github.com/ionos-deploy-now/deploy-to-ionos-action) moves the build results to the infrastructure.

 Environment variables can be added in XXX.
 Secrets can be referenced by XXX